ossf/osv-schema/schema.md

 } ]
 ```

-An algorithm for computing if a version `v` is affected can be done as follows:
+An algorithm for computing if a version `v` is affected by a range can be done
+as follows:

 ```
 affected = false
-for evt in sorted(ranges.events)
+for evt in sorted(range.events)
     if evt.introduced && v >= evt.introduced
        affected = true
     else if evt.fixed && v >= evt.fixed